helium/HIP/text/0000-longfi.md

 ### Downlink
 [downlink]: #downlink

 Downlink data - data sent *to* a a device - is only delivered to a Device in response to an uplink message.
 Following each uplink transmission the end-device opens a short receive window.
 The receive window start time is a fixed protocol value.
-The downlink channel is a function of the upstream channel used in the initial transmission, represented as: _uplinkChannel_ % 8.
+The downlink channel is a function of the upstream channel used in the initial transmission, represented as: _uplinkChannel % 8_.

 ### Fingerprints
 [fingerprints]: #fingerprints